eliasson/markuseliasson.se/content/article/a-test-data-builder.md

 article.
 {{< sidenote >}}
 2. Aggregate is an important concept in Domain Driven Design, however.
 And I think DDD is a valuable tool for modelling complex domains.
+It is definitely worth looking into.
 {{< /sidenote >}}

 ## Our system design

-While being a very small example, I have built it using patterns from Domain Driven Design{{< note 3>}}, just like the system that where I originally created this test-data builder.
+While being a very small example, I have built it using patterns, like repository pattern, from Domain Driven Design{{< note 3>}}, similar to the system that where I originally created this test-data builder.
 It is however not necessary to use these patterns to get the benefits of a test-data builder.
 The concepts used in the example are fairly unorthodox and hopefully easy enough to understand even if you are not familiar with them in the first place.